voedger/voedger-internals/concepts/motivation/motivation.md

 For unit testing there is no need to run the whole system, just the extension itself.

-### Cloud Agnostic Design
+### Cloud Agnostic

 - It shall be possible to run Voedger everywhere, including on your own infrastructure.

-This is a direct result of the Edge Computing requirement—if we can run Voedger on a POS device, we can run it on any cloud provider.
+This is a direct result of the Edge Computing requirement: if we can run Voedger on a POS device, we can run it on any cloud provider.

 ### Operation Simplicity: DBMS

-- It shall be easy for Admins to build a cluster and replace a failed node.
+- It shall be easy for Admin to build a cluster and replace a failed node.

-Voedger primarily uses Cassandra/Scylla as a database management system and is designed to be as transparent as possible for Developers and Admins.
-Developers are not aware of the underlying database system at all, note that Voedger can even run on a POS device with Android OS using bbolt key-value storage.
+Voedger primarily uses Cassandra/Scylla as a database management system and is designed to be as transparent as possible for Developers and Admin.
+Developers are not aware of the underlying database system at all.

-Admins should have an idea of what is going on in the system, but we have simplified the process as much as possible.
+Admin should have an idea of what is going on in the system, but we have simplified the process as much as possible.

 Voedger provides a special utility called `ctool`.
-It expects Admins to provide the addresses of the nodes, which should have a clean Ubuntu installation, and `ctool` will handle the rest.
+It expects Admin to provide the addresses of the nodes, which should have a clean Ubuntu installation, and `ctool` will handle the rest.

 - To create a cluster: `ctool init <node1-address> <node2-address> <node3-address>...`
 - To replace a node: `ctool replace <old-node-address> <new-node-address>`

 ### Operation Simplicity: Monitoring and Alerting

-- It shall be easy for Admins to monitor the system and receive alerts.
+- It shall be easy for Admin to monitor the system and receive alerts.

 The `ctool` utility installs and configures Prometheus and Grafana on the nodes, providing comprehensive dashboards out of the box.